Construction Allowances Explained: How They Work and What May Go Wrong

-In such cases, I always suggest using construction allowances that provide breathing room for the budget and help you be prepared for unplanned costs that are not always possible to estimate precisely at the beginning.
+Construction allowances exist to handle exactly these scenarios.
+They provide a budget room to help you be prepared for unplanned costs that are not always possible to estimate precisely at the beginning.

-Therefore, in this article, I will discuss construction allowances, the key way to treat them, and some crucial factors to consider to improve project cost predictability.
+This article will discuss construction allowances, typical scenarios, how to use them without disrupting the budget, and some crucial factors to consider to improve project cost predictability.

 Table of Contents